 Food and healthy eating at school

 Food and drink are provided at the school for breakfast between 8.00 and 8.40am, break and lunchtimes.
-At breakfast a choice of hot or cold drinks, toast, eggs, beans, bacon, hash browns and home bake is available.
-At break toast, home made pizza, cheese toasties, a selection of stuffed potato skins, quesadillas, cereals, fruit, home bake, hot and cold drinks are provided.
+At breakfast a choice of hot or cold drinks, breakfast sandwiches, bacon, sausage, hash browns and home bakes are available.
+At break in addition to breakfast items, home made pizza, cheese toasties, a selection of cereals and fruit are available.

-In our restaurant we have a meal deal where students have a choice of main course plus vegetables and salad, a choice of dessert or fruit or yoghurt and a fruit juice or a baked potato with a choice of two toppings.
-Both of these meals are part of the 'Healthy Eating' programme and are therefore subsidised by the school.
+In our restaurant, we have a meal deal where students have a choice of main course plus vegetables and salad, a choice of dessert or fruit or yoghurt and a fruit juice or a baked potato with a choice of two toppings.
+Both of these meals are part of the 'Healthy Eating' programme The price for this meal deal from September 2023 is £2.50.

 Healthy food may be brought from home and eaten in the designated dining areas.
 Please note that there are no facilities for storing food brought from home.
 The Government has now banned the sale of crisps in school and we request that you do not allow your child to bring them into school.
-We encourage the drinking of water.
+PLEASE NOTE: Due to the risk to students and staff who have nut allergies, we do not allow nuts of any description to be brought into school or sold on the premises.

 Free school meals